What happens with Down's syndrome testing? We break it down so you know what’s what.

 If your screening test returns a lower-chance result, the chances of your baby having Down's syndrome are less than one in 150 (NHS Choices, 2018a).

 If you have a higher-chance result, you will be offered a diagnostic test, such as amniocentesis or chorionic villus sampling (CVS).
-This will tell you for certain whether or not the baby has Down's, Edwards' or Patau's syndrome (Health Knowledge, 2017; NHS Choices, 2018a).
+This will tell you for certain whether or not the baby has Down's syndrome, Edwards' or Patau's syndrome (Health Knowledge, 2017; NHS Choices, 2018a).

-Down’s syndrome tests – NIPT or Harmony test
+Down's syndrome tests – non-invasive pre-natal testing (NIPT) or cell free DNA test (cfDNA)

-If your screening test shows a higher chance, you can also take an NIPT for Down syndrome test or Harmony test.
-Currently, NIPT isn’t available through the NHS but private health care providers can do it for you (ARC, 2018; The NHS Rapid Project, 2018).
-See the Antenatal Results and Choices website for more information.
+If your screening test shows a higher chance, you can also take a more accurate screening test, such as NIPT for Down's syndrome test.
+It's also called the cell free DNA test (cfDNA).
+Currently, NIPT is being rolled out on the NHS but private health care providers can also do it for you (ARC, 2018; Gov.UK, 2019).

 Down's syndrome tests – the diagnostic test (amniocentesis or chorionic villus)